pulkit1057/farm-expert/README.md

   - Navigate to the chatbot section.
   - Ask any farming-related question, and the chatbot will provide a detailed response.

+## Future Work
+We have exciting plans to enhance the Farm-Expert App to better serve our users:

+- **Voice Assistant Integration**:
+  - We plan to integrate a voice assistant that can control the app and respond to users in voice.
+This feature will be especially beneficial for illiterate farmers, allowing them to interact with the app through voice commands and receive spoken responses.

+- **Multilingual Support**:
+  - To make the app more accessible and user-friendly, we are working on adding multilingual support.
+This will enable farmers to use the app in their preferred language, ensuring a better and more personalized experience.

 ## License
 This project is licensed under the MIT License